-Best Valentine's Day Tech Gifts for Him
+Best Tech Gifts for Him 2017

-Whether it's a friend, boyfriend, husband, or partner that you plan on spending Valentine's Day with, you're probably wondering what in the world you're gonna get that tech-obsessed guy in your life, right?
+Whether it's a friend, boyfriend, husband, or partner that you plan on buying a gift for this holiday, you're probably wondering what in the world you're gonna get that tech-obsessed guy in your life, right?

 Well wonder no more, 'cause we're here to help!
 We've got some last-minute gift ideas that are sure to please!
 Oh, and by the way: These gifts are just as awesome for a guy as they are for anyone else.
 So don't let "gifts for guys" keep you from giving these gifts to a gal.

-Oh, and did I mention it's water proof?
+Oh, and did I mention it's waterproof?
 If you're shopping for a swimmer (or just someone who has trouble keeping their pricey gadgets away from water), the Series 2 is a great choice.

 Amazon Echo Dot

-The Amazon Echo Dot is a "duh" buy for anyone who wants to add some home automation to their life, and many retail electronics stores will have these on hand in droves.
+The Amazon Echo Dot is a "duh" buy for anyone who wants to add some home automation to their life, and it only costs $50.

-The second-generation Dot features a, speaker, so it doesn't require a set of external speakers to function.
-Still, if you're planning on listen to music (which you should be, the Amazon Echo is a fantastic music listening device), you're gonna want external speakers.
+The second-generation Dot features a speaker, so it doesn't require a set of external speakers to function.
+Still, if you're planning on listening to music (which you should be, the Amazon Echo is a fantastic music listening device), you're gonna want external speakers.

-If your gift-getting guy has any home automation accessories in his pad, the Echo Dot is perfect as a central means of controlling all that smart gadgetry.
+If your gift-getting guy has any home automation accessories on his pad, the Echo Dot is perfect as a central means of controlling all that smart gadgetry.

 It's also just a delightful piece of tech.
 Amazon's Alexa assistant is quite witty, and the company keeps it up to date with new jokes and hidden easter eggs.